Mike Posner: Personal life

 On January 4, 2019, Posner announced that starting on March 1, 2019, he would begin a walk across America, with a support tour bus, indicating that the journey would take "most of my 31st year."
-Posner subsequently received a significant amount of press and fandom surrounding the walk, including an interview on CBS This Morning.
-On April 15, 2019, Posner set out from Asbury Park, New Jersey to begin the 3,000+ mile trip across the country.
+He received a significant amount of press and fandom surrounding the walk, including an interview on CBS This Morning.
+On April 15, 2019, he set out from Asbury Park, New Jersey to begin the 3,000+ mile trip across the country.
 On August 7, his walk was delayed a few weeks after he was bitten by a rattlesnake in Colorado and airlifted to a local hospital.
-He finished his walk across America on October 18, 2019, in Venice Beach, Los Angeles, California.
+He finished his walk across the US on October 18, 2019, in Venice Beach in Los Angeles.
+He traveled more than 2,800 miles in the six-month trip.

 On March 6, 2020, Posner endorsed Bernie Sanders for president in the 2020 Democratic Party presidential primaries.

-In May 2021, Posner traveled to Nepal despite a US State Department travel advisory warning people of a massive COVID-19 outbreak in the country.
+In May 2021, Posner traveled to Nepal although a US State Department travel advisory warned people of a massive COVID-19 outbreak in the country.
 In Nepal, he traveled to the base camp of Mount Everest and sang for climbers in the midst of a localized COVID-19 outbreak at base camp.
-In June 2021, Posner summited Mount Everest with a team composed of guide Jon Kedrowski, Dawa Chirring Sherpa and Dawa Dorje Sherpa.
+He was described in Outside as "flaunt[ing] the rules with abandon" and being part of "a major super-spreader event".
+On June 1, 2021, at 4:35am, he summited Mount Everest with a team composed of guide Jon Kedrowski and two Sherpas (locals who serve as porters and guides) Dawa Chirring Sherpa and Dawa Dorje Sherpa.
+Posner used his climb to raise $250,000 for the Detroit Justice Center.

+On July 28, 2025, Posner began hiking the Continental Divide Trail — a 3,100-mile route from Canada to Mexico — alongside Dr. Jon Kedrowski, who previously guided him on his 2021 Mount Everest climb.
+The project, informally known as The Long F*cking Walk, follows the Rocky Mountains and is being documented through Posner's social media channels.